iguessthislldo/georgios/README.md

 making for fun which currently targets i386/IA-32.
 The purpose of this project is to serve as a learning experience.

-This OS is not anywhere near usable and currently will just run whatever I'm working on.

 ## Building

 Building Georgios requires a Unix-like environment with: